Complete Annual Bedbug Reporting Requirement with HPD by Dec. 31

 - A copy of the form will be posted in a prominent location within the building within 60 days of the filing and that the owner will maintain a record that a copy of the form was prominently posted within 60 days of the filing of the information with HPD.

-Once this filing with HPD is completed, in addition to taking the action that the owner certifies to (either providing the filing to each tenant, upon commencement of a new lease and with each renewal lease, or posting in a prominent location within the building), the owner must either distribute or post a notice that provides information about the prevention, detection, and removal of bedbugs.
-The notice can be found at https://www1.nyc.gov/assets/doh/downloads/pdf/vector/vector-faq1.pdf.
+Once this filing with HPD is completed, in addition to taking the action that the owner certifies to (either providing the filing to each tenant, upon commencement of a new lease and with each renewal lease, or posting in a prominent location within the building), the owner must either distribute the DOHMH Preventing and Getting Rid of Bedbugs Safely guide (www1.nyc.gov/assets/doh/downloads/pdf/vector/bed-bug-guide.pdf) or post DOHMH’s Bedbug Information Notice.
+This notice provides information about the prevention, detection, and removal of bedbug infestation.
+The form must be posted within 60 days of the filing of the Bedbug Annual Report.

 It’s important to note that in addition to the city-level bedbug filing requirements, state law requires owners to disclose bedbug infestation history dating back one year to new tenants through the bedbug disclosure form.
 This form can be found at http://www.nyshcr.org/forms/rent/dbbn.pdf.